ndrakos/blog/_posts/2023-04-06-MIRISim_Troubleshooting_Part_V.md

 In the next post, I'm going to examine the scene in more detail, and figure out what's going on there.

 ## Next Steps

-There are two things I want to pursue next:
+1. Go through the scene code again, really figure out if I am drawing on the galaxies correctly!

-2. Use the test galaxy to really understand the pointings/whether I'm setting the WCS right
+2. Use the test galaxy (<a href="https://ndrakos.github.io/blog/cosmos_web/MIRISim_Troubleshooting_Part_IV/">Part IV</a>) to really understand the pointings/whether I'm setting the WCS right
 - Run this example through the full MIRISim code, check the WCS of the final images.